jbrechtel/blog/_posts/2012-12-26-robby-the-robot-in-clojure.markdown

 MM describes how she implemented crossover in terms of this datastructure.
 When given two parents to breed she simply picks a random index within their DNA (from 0 to 242) and takes up to that index from the first parent and everything after that index from the second parent.
 The result is a new child.

-I decided to use the same sort of datastructure in my implementation except I'd use keywords instead of ints to improve readability.
-Mimicking her datastructure turned out to be somewhat painful...I'll describe later.

 ### Datastructure overview

-The execution consists of many instances of two datastructures: rooms and agents.
+An execution of this program will consists of many instances of two datastructures: rooms and agents.

 #### Room